An old army measure (5)

 'an old army measure?' is the definition.

 'cubit' can be an answer for 'measure?' (cubit is a kind of measure).
-I am not certain of the 'an old army' bit.
+I am not sure about the 'an old army' bit.

 'old army measure?' is the wordplay.

-'old army' becomes 'cu' (I can't justify this - if you can you should give a lot more credence to this answer).
+'old army' becomes 'cu' (I can't explain this - if you can you should believe this answer much more).

 'measure?' becomes 'bit' (bit is a kind of measure).